Jangsu of Goguryeo: Silla campaign

 After successfully concluding his campaign in Baekje, Jangsu then turned his attention toward the second peninsular kingdom of Silla.
 Silla had been a vassal state of Goguryeo since Gwanggaeto defeated the Baekje and Wa troops invading Silla in 400.
 To secure the allegiance of his de facto protectorate, Jangsu demanded the younger brother of King Nulji of Silla to become a political hostage.
 King Nulji broke off relations with Goguryeo in 454.
 Jangsu invaded Silla in 468, expanding his domain into parts of Gangwon Province, and again in 489, capturing 7 walled cities and expanding his domain into parts of North Gyeongsang Province.
 With his victory over Silla, Jangsu erected a stone monument in present-day Chungju, praising the accomplishments of his father and himself.
 This monument remains at the same site, holding historical importance as the only surviving Goguryeo stele in the Korean peninsula.

 Death and legacy

 King Jangsu died in 491, at the age of 97.
 His temple name means "Long Life" in hanja.
 During his reign, Goguryeo was at its golden age, stretching from Inner Mongolia to the current North Chungcheong Province of South Korea, south of the Han River basin.

 Modern Depictions

 Age of Empires: World Domination, a mobile game produced in collaboration with series owner Microsoft, includes Jangsu as a selectable hero of the Korean civilization.

-Portrayed by Jung Yun-seok in the 2007 MBC TV series The Legend.
+Portrayed by Jung Yoon-seok in the 2007 MBC TV series The Legend.